JSFoundation/TAC/Applications/arc.md

 In December 2015, we began development of begin.com, a productivity application and platform.
 Looking to the future, it seemed clear that the cloud was right way to deliver our software.
 Considering the state of the cloud in 2015, it was also very clear that functions as a service was going to become a very compelling development model.

 We decided to completely adopt the cloud and functions as a service into our application architecture, estimating that during the expected timeline of our development, both would mature significantly and likely convey an advantage for getting to and competing in an already fiercely established market.

+The cloud brings significant advances to our ability to deliver software:

+- 100% utilization: only pay for what you use
+- Focus on your domain logic free of infrastructure scaling concerns
+- Patches, backups, security, auditing, monitoring are all managed and improving
+- Elastic availability of services is becoming a standard feature
+- Zero downtime deploys

-However, in the first year of our development we found tooling in the cloud ecosystem to be largely immature, vendor specific, and, worse, too often closely emulating defunct server metaphors.
+Even with these benefits the cloud comes with unique problems.
+We found tooling in the cloud ecosystem to be largely immature, vendor specific, and, worse, too often closely emulating defunct server metaphors.
 In order to build our product, we eventually came to the determination that we needed tooling capable of addressing the specific kinds of problems a microservices style application architecture will inevitably surface.

+- AWS is massive and overwhelming with many similar, but not the same, products
+- The web console is confusing with divergent interfaces between services
+- Deep proprietary knowledge is required to configure raising the potential for lock-in
+- Configuration and infrastructure can drift, leaving systems in difficult to repeat/reproduce and thus scale

+We've tamed many of these problems with _infrastructure as code_ creating repeatable and reproducable systems.
+The tradeoff is you are committing aws configuration knowledge into your revision control systems. `.arc` views infrastructure as a build artifact. **And we do not recommend checking build artifacts into our code.**

 Fast forward to June of 2017: begin.com is in alpha, and we’re in a position to share our experiences in building with *functions as a service*, and to open and donate our related tooling with the broader free/open source software developer community.
 We believe that architectural and infrastructure tooling should be open source for a host of reasons.
 It is proven that many eyeballs make bugs (and security holes) very shallow.
 A large community also brings the potential of cloud platform portability.
 However most importantly, philosophically we believe the existence of a devops focused, vendor-neutral *functions as a service* tooling solution, with open and transparent community governance, can be a rising tide that will lift all ships.

 ## Metrics